newrouge/newrouge.github.io/_posts/2024-11-11-CrimsonFoes.md

 4. find who was behind this
 5. understand what might possibly have brought them down to that path

 In this very specific case, direct confrontation is pointless.
 It might actually even might make things worst.
-Diplomacy, measure, and understanding have to be used, so that **this** never happends again.
+Diplomacy, measure, and understanding have to be used, so that **this** never happens again.

 Stay classy netsecurios